simonsankar/free-market-wins/3rd world govt woes/MOE-boy Contradictions.md

    So if you hold logic to be true, any ethic that allows even the tiniest form of aggression is FALSE QED Bitch. :middle_finger:

+"Just because you feel like the government is stealing money does not make it true." - evasion of logic This is what happens when you can't bite the bullet
+You hold back statements and truths in a blatantly euphemistic way Who on earth would use "feeling like they are being stolen from" as a basis for whether or not something is theft?

+The burden of proof is on you to answer why its true that it's not theft

+You have some options
+1. Dispute the law of excluded middle
+2. Admit that it is theft, and that it's wrong or my favourite
+3. Admit that it is theft and that some theft is necessary (the same as saying some rape is necessary as they are both aggression)

+This entire thing was to show your overall position to be a contradiction.
+I don't care to convince you, remain in denial just as the mayans praying to Chac for rain.
+Those here on this server who adhere to logic can see for themselves.